KyberNetwork/developer-portal/docs/integrations-widgetsoverview.md

 The Sign In Widget allows your users who have been registered with our platform to log into your platform using the same log in credentials.
 Note that the widget is still under development and is only provided to select partners for early testing.
 You can learn how to use the Sign In Widget [here](integrations-signinwidgetguide.md).

 ## WooCommerce Plugin
 E-commerce websites that are created with WordPress are traditionally restricted to fiat payment gateway.
 Our [extension](https://woocommerce.com/product-category/woocommerce-extensions/) of the WooCommerce plugin enables your users with the ability to pay in any tokens of their choice while you are receive the payment in your preferred token.
-Click [here](integrations-woocommercepluginguide.md) to integrate your WordPress powered e-commerce site with our extended WooCommerce plugin.
+Click [here](integrations-woocommercepluginguide.md) to learn how to integrate your WordPress powered e-commerce site with our extended WooCommerce plugin.